Air Miles: 2023–present: Under Bank of Montreal

-On 10 March 2023, Air Miles' owner filed for bankruptcy in Canada, and Chapter 11 bankruptcy in the US, and entered in to purchase agreement with Bank of Montreal, with the acquisition being completed on 1 June 2023.
+On 10 March 2023, Air Miles' owner LoyaltyOne filed for bankruptcy in Canada, and Chapter 11 bankruptcy in the U.S., and entered in to purchase agreement with Bank of Montreal (BMO) for US$160 million, with the acquisition being completed on 1 June 2023.
+On 4 July 2023, American Express announced it would be ending its partnership with Air Miles and winding down its Air Miles co-branded credit cards by 30 September.
+Existing customers were transitioned to cards featuring Amex's competing Membership Rewards program.

+On 26 January 2026, BMO announced it would be replacing Air Miles with a new program called Blue Rewards beginning in the summer of 2026.
+On the same day, Shell Canada announced it was ending its 34-year partnership with Air Miles and would be joining the Scene+ loyalty program beginning in March 2026.
+BMO contracted to continue to license the intellectual property related to Air Miles from DIV through 1 February 2032, but not the trademarks.

 Air Miles Middle East

 In the Middle East, the program is operated by Rewards Management Middle East.
 Controlled by Aimia (formerly Groupe Aeroplan), it operates a single program across the United Arab Emirates, Qatar, and Bahrain.
-It offers all of its members a wealth of rewards and unique offers and experiences.

 Since the launch in 2001, over 1.4 million members have enrolled from across the UAE, Qatar, and Bahrain.
-Members collect Air Miles on everyday shopping from a huge range of partners including HSBC, Spinneys, Sharaf DG, Damas, Chilli's, African & Eastern and many more.
+Members collect Air Miles on everyday shopping from a range of partners including HSBC, Spinneys, Sharaf DG, Damas, Chilli's, African & Eastern.
 Members who are HSBC credit cardholders are credited Air Miles for credit card transactions.
+Airline partners include Emirates, Etihad and Qatar Airways.

 Air Miles Netherlands

 Air Miles was first brought to the attention of potential business partners in the Netherlands by Keith Mills, Liam Cowdrey and Philip Beard during 1993, by way of an introduction from a senior ABN AMRO bank executive who had come across Air Miles during his international travels.
 In early 1994, Robert Gierkink was hired away from Air Miles Canada to lead an Amsterdam-based start-up team consisting of Todd Almeida, Frank Fisser, Fred Metman and Renee Belloni.

-ABN AMRO, Albert Heijn, Shell, Vroom & Dreesmann and KLM were contractually confirmed as anchor partners during the summer and the Air Miles program launched via a massive advertising campaign in October 1994.
+ABN AMRO, Albert Heijn, Shell, Vroom & Dreesmann, and KLM were contractually confirmed as anchor partners during the summer and the Air Miles program launched via a massive advertising campaign in October 1994.
 The program enjoyed immediate success, with millions of Dutch households enrolling into the program before year's end.

 More than a dozen additional retailers also joined the Air Miles program just prior to - or within a year - following the launch.
 These included Praxis, Etos, Gall & Gall, Blokker, Hunkemoller, Videoland and several others.

 Similar to other Air Miles programs, Air Miles in the Netherlands originally included flights.
 But it also added a handful of other travel and leisure rewards.
 The initial rewards were KLM, Center Parcs, NS (Dutch Rail), Stena Line, Efteling and Noorder Dierenpark Emmen.
 In 1998, the reward program was expanded to include a wide-ranging catalogue of merchandise redemption options.